evolvedbinary/fusion-studio/README.md

 $ yarn && yarn build && yarn package
 ```

-Applications are in the `pebble/dist` folder.
+Desktop Applications are then available in the `pebble/dist` folder.